 To be taken at (country): Australia

-About the Award: These prestigious scholarships will be offered to students who meet the selection criteria below.
+About the Award: These prestigious scholarships will be offered to students who meet the eligibility and selection criteria below.
 If you are an international student, have recently completed an International Baccalaureate or educational award equivalent to the HSC, and are applying for admission through UAC, you are also eligible to apply.

 - Sydney Scholars Awards supports students with excellent academic ability who have faced significant challenges, such as financial, medical or disability issues, have refugee status or live in a rural area.